#HeTouchedMe – Chapter Six #amwriting #amreading #sylLit

 And then she was gone.

-A day later he found himself passed out on the foyer of his house unsure how he had made it home and the only way he knew it was two days later was because his watch was reminding him of an important meeting and had woken him up.
+A day later, he found himself passed out in the foyer of his house, unsure how he had made it home, and the only way he knew it was two days later was because his watch, which had been reminding him of an important meeting, had woken him up.

-Sitting up on the floor of his foyer, he winced feeling a soreness to his jaw and then he noticed the bruises on his knuckles.
+Sitting up on the floor of his foyer, he winced, feeling soreness in his jaw, and then he noticed the bruises on his knuckles.

 Had it all been a dream?
 Magnum wondered.